 Arthur wants to know why Jenny did this but doesn't feel able to do this himself so he asks Frank to step in.
 Frank finds names in Jenny's address book and decides to seek them out while she recovers in hospital.
 The first woman he meets is a Patricia Russell.
 She is very wary on meeting him and assumes he is a man who has been blackmailing her.
 He clears up this confusion and she explains she is being blackmailed after secretly giving birth in a nursing home in 1967 - the baby being given up for adoption.
 Jenny and two other women were in the same nursing home under the same circumstances.
 She assumes Jenny was driven to desperate measures by a similar threat.
 Frank discovers that one of the other women has received a blackmail letter (the other woman died in a car crash.)
 Who is the blackmailer?
 Will Jenny be able to repair her life?

 The sixth series closes with a fascinating and dramatic tale by Roger Marshall.
-The ending is highly questionable but there is enough here that is compelling in the show's best traditions.
+The ending is not wholly convincing but there is enough here that is compelling in the show's best traditions.
 Blackmail, deception, secrets and despondency are familiar and tried and trusted ingredients which mix with great success.

 The opening moments provide one of the most poignant beginnings to an episode as the distressed Jenny watches whom we later discover to be Patricia with her baby and husband.
 Why is she upset?
 Is it sexual jealousy?
 Has she lost a baby herself?
 Is there some other reason?
 A movingly enigmatic start.
 When Jenny turns up at the hotel and asks for change she is, by complete contrast, bright and friendly.
 Her later suicide attempt though makes it clear that her earlier feelings were anything but dispelled.